hhhhyf/MaxscriptKit/README.md

 # MaxscriptKit
- My first maxscript project which implements some fundamental function to cater to model designer's requirements.
+ My first maxscript project which implements some fundamental functions with model designer's requirements.